kamilcglr/hotdog-or-not/README.md

 <br/>
 The server is hosted on an EC2 from AWS.

-*(Server-side rendering (SSR) is the ability of an application to contribute by displaying the web-page on the server instead of rendering it in the browser.
-Server-side sends a fully rendered page to the client; the client's JavaScript bundle takes over which then allows the Vue.js app to hydrate)*

 This app uses AWS S3 with the aws-sdk package from npm to interact with AWS S3.

+*Server-side rendering (SSR) is the ability of an application to contribute by displaying the web-page on the server instead of rendering it in the browser.
+Server-side sends a fully rendered page to the client; the client's JavaScript bundle takes over which then allows the Vue.js app to hydrate*

 ### How we store images ?